 “A likeness of the Divine Trinity is observable in the human mind,” says Thomas Aquinas.
 Julian says “...our soul is a created trinity, like the uncreated blessed Trinity, known and loved from without beginning....”

-This week’s gathering of quotes draws from the classic mystics: The Cloud of Unknowing (one), and Julian of Norwich (two) emphasize the personal reliationship to Divine Love, an intimacy through which, says Ruysbroeck, we become the very breath of God (three).
-The Last Word (contemporary theologian Thomas Berry) sends us off to consider the relational universe and its implications.
+This week’s gathering of quotes draws from the classic mystics: The Cloud of Unknowing (One), and Julian of Norwich (Two) emphasize the personal relationship to Divine Love, an intimacy through which, says Ruysbroeck, we become the very breath of God (Three).
+The Last Word (the late contemporary theologian Thomas Berry) sends us off to consider the relational universe and its implications.